smday888/Learning-Github/README.md

 3. Each branch that is eventually "committed" should (must?) include a description of the changes made, the reasons for these changes, etc.

 I notice that an automatic numbering editor took over in the above list.
 I wonder what other editing capabilities this basic editor has.
 I will learn.

+Now I have "committed" the edits to the readme file (the creation of the readme file really), which I had initially thought would make changes to the master branch.
+Not so.
+There are subsequent steps (yes, plural) of "opening" a "pull request", which allows one to view the branch edits as compared with the master branch (differences being highlighted in green).
+Once one is satisfied that the changes are good, one must select a big green button to "create" the "pull request".
+One is not yet done, however.
+Another (bigger?) green button must be selected to again "create pull request".
+Finally, the pull request is created, and one has the option to "merge" the pull request.
+This was a simple change, and thus it was possible to simply merge with the master branch.
+I can imagine in more complicated situations, things would not be so simple.

+I do not really understand why the process of "creating" a "pull request" has to be done twice.
+Merging was done once.

+After I completed all of that, I tried to open a new branch so I could update my experiences.
+I called the new branch "readme-edits2".
+Unlike the original readme-edits which showed it was "under" (I think that's the word) the master branch, this time the program indicated my new branch readme-edits2 was equal to (or on the same level with) the master branch.
+I do not understand why this is.
+Quite confusing.

+I will not try to commit these changes, then open a new pull request, then create pull request, then create pull request, then merge.
+I'm not sure how all this will work given that this branch is somehow on par with the master branch.
+This actually seems very counter-intuitive since the tutorial seemed to suggest that there was only one master branch and I thought therefore that every other branch must be below this.
+Well, here goes.